 Good gut health can help prevent disease in swine

-- Restricting pathogens through physical environment
+- Restricts pathogens through the physical environment.

-- Moving food through the digestive system
+- Moves food through the digestive system.

-- Producing a mucus protein (mucin) barrier
+- Produces a mucus protein (mucin) barrier.

 How the gut stays healthy and how diet plays a role

 Gut microflora are normal “bugs” that live in the gut and aid in digestion and immunity.
 Greatly altering gut microflora through diet is hard because producers feed a large amount of cereal grains to provide high-energy diets at a lower cost.

 Evidence shows that microflora directly affect pathogen growth and population.
 Stable resident microflora protect against intestinal pathogens in several ways.

 - Healthy microflora compete with pathogens for nutrients.

 - Healthy microflora produce by-products that help prevent pathogens from growing on the gut wall.